monsterkodi/ko/md/notes.md

 - remove from selection when alt/ctrl is down?
 - don't scroll when no new range added with command+d
 - delete forward swallows spaces?
-- on second command+e: select including leading @ or surrounding '""'
 - when pasting text at indent level, remove leading space columns
-- multicursors when pasting multiple lines at col > 0
+- multicursors and indent when pasting multiple lines at single cursor in col > 0
-- indent more when inserting newline and next line is indented more?
+- indent to next line's indent when inserting newline and next line is indented more

 #### terminal
 - *autocomplete dirs and files*